 This neighborhood park was constructed in 2012 on 10 acres of property donated by Frank and Debra Boldon.
 The park is located on Hill Street in the Clinchfield negihborhood.
 The park contains a walking trail, a picnic shelter and tables, a basketball court and playground equipment.
 The park is available for use during daylight hours.
 A future phase will involve construction of a trail from the Park to Virginia Road to link both sides of the former Clinchfield Mill Village.

-The City built and maintains two pocket parks with gazebos as an amenity to those visiting and enjoying the downtown area.
-One is located in the heart of downtown on North Main Street and the other is on the southern edge of Main Street.
-They are often used as social gathering areas and by walkers as a place to stop and rest.
-These areas also play a pivotal role during Marion’s many street festivals and evening concerts.
-The North Main Street Gazebo Park also contains a downtown informational kiosk and map.
+The City Stage is located at 45 North Main Street and is a focal point in the Downtown area.
+The City Stage includes benches and restrooms and is often used as a social gathering area and by walkers as a place to stop and rest.
+The City Stage plays a pivotal role during Marion’s many street festivals and events.
+The City Stage also contains a downtown informational kiosk and map.

 The Depot, a highlight of Marion, is a favorite site for social gatherings and events.
 The Depot is a special facility that is centrally located on Depot Street one block from Main Street on 1.05 acres.
 The site includes Marion’s historic train depot, which was fully renovated in 2004 as well as an award winning courtyard.
 This facility is frequently used for live music, festivals and other social gatherings sponsored by the City of Marion.
 When not in use by the City it serves as a popular location for family and civic events.